 They know they can use their skills and talent to create and add value to the lives of those they’d serve, and thereby to their own.

-the j.o.b. is a distraction. its a trap.
+the j.o.b. as a distraction. a trap.

-This very truth dawned on me after several months wandering in the wilderness.
+A truth dawned on me after several months wandering in the wilderness.

-The truth was simply that we’re here to contemplate and to think.
+The truth was simply, that we’re here to contemplate and to think.
 To experience a journey.

 To learn and to love.

-So, in this manner, Journeypreneur goes against the grain.
+In this manner, Journeypreneur goes against the grain.
 To embark on your heart’s journey is a spiritual experience and a revolutionary act all rolled into one.